Adnan-Sadi/Adnan-Sadi.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
 I am Abu Adnan Sadi.
 I am currently working as a research assistant at North South University, Dhaka, Bangladesh.
 I completed my B.Sc. in computer science and engineering from North South University.
 My research interest is primarily in areas related to natural language processing (NLP), deep learning, and computer vision.
-I also have an interest in the healthcare informactics domain.
+I also have an interest in the healthcare informatics domain.
 My current research focuses on applying NLP-based methods to perform automatic differential diagnosis from medical text.

 If you would like to contact me, feel free to send me an email at `adnansadi52@gmail.com` or send me a message on [`Linkedin`](https://www.linkedin.com/in/abu-adnan-sadi-1a40a4200/).